acode/FunctionScript/README.md

 | params | An array of `NamedParameter`s, representing function arguments
 | returns | A `Parameter` without a `defaultValue` representing function return value |

+## Context Definition

+If the function does not access execution context details, this should always be null.
+If it is an object, it indicates that the function *does* access context details (i.e. `remoteAddress`, http headers, etc. - see [Context](#Context)).

+This object **does not have to be empty**, it can contain vendor-specific details; for example `"context": {"user": ["id", "email"]}` may indicate that the execution context specifically accesses authenticated user id and email addresses.

 ## Parameters

 Parameters have the following format;